 People Who Need Antibiotics to Prevent Endocarditis - Topic Overview

-If you have a problem with your heart that affects normal blood flow through the heart , it is more likely that bacteria or fungi will attach to heart tissue.
+If you have a normal heart, you have a low risk for endocarditis.
+But if you have a problem with your heart that affects normal blood flow through the heart , it is more likely that bacteria or fungi will attach to heart tissue.
 This puts you at a higher risk for endocarditis.

 If you have certain heart conditions, getting endocarditis is even more dangerous for you.
 These heart conditions include:

 For more information, read about what procedures may require antibiotics to prevent endocarditis.

 Your doctor can tell you whether you need to take antibiotics.
 Before you have any medical, dental, or surgical procedures, tell all other health professionals who may treat you that you are at risk for endocarditis.